 I have always had a fascination with things of beauty and fine craftsmanship.
-In the relationship I have with the subject, I seek to fulfill those fascinations and find order amidst chaos.
+In the relationship I have with the subject, I seek to develop those fascinations to bring an inner peace in a chaotic world.

 —John H. Hughey